DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/teach-in-england-if-you-trained-overseas.md

 [Read other teachers’ stories](/blog) and research the [English curriculum](https://www.gov.uk/national-curriculum) and [teachers’ standards](https://www.gov.uk/government/publications/teachers-standards).

 ## Contact

 The Department for Education does not administer teacher training courses or appoint teachers, so we cannot help with individual applications to training providers or schools.
+For help with your application, see [Talk to an adviser](#talk-to-an-adviser).

-However, for help with the information on this page, you can email us at teach.inengland@education.gov.uk.
+However, if you have general questions about the information on this page, you can email us at teach.inengland@education.gov.uk.